 The quality and consistency of Brindabella Hills wines is attested to by our 4½ star rating by James Halliday (2013 Wine Companion).

-Brindabella Hills was established by Roger and Faye Harris who retired in June 2017 and is now owned and run by Michael Anderson with partner Renae Kilmister.
-Together with wine maker Brian Sinclair and Café Chef Stuart Trower, they aim to enhance the Brindabella Hills experience by injecting a new youthful energy to the much loved property.
+Brindabella Hills was established by Roger and Faye Harris who retired in June 2017 and since then has undergone extensive renovations by new owner Michael Anderson and together with wine maker Brian Sinclair and The Vineyard Café team, they have enhanced the Brindabella Hills experience by injecting a new youthful energy to the much loved property….. not to mention achieved some outstanding vintage results that you must come and try!